trapexit/mergerfs/README.md

 #### Can filesystems be written to directly?
 Outside of mergerfs while pooled?

-Yes, however it's not recommended to use the same file from within the pool and from without at the same time (particularly writing).
+Yes, however, it's not recommended to use the same file from within the pool and from without at the same time (particularly writing).
 Especially if using caching of any kind (cache.files, cache.entry, cache.attr, cache.negative_entry, cache.symlinks,